Package testing: Shock and impact

 Both primary (consumer) packages and shipping containers have a risk of being dropped or being impacted by other items.
 Package integrity and product protection are important packaging functions.
 Tests are conducted to measure the resistance of packages and products to controlled laboratory shock and impact.

 Testing also determines the effectiveness of package cushioning to isolate fragile products from shock.
 Instrumentation is used to measure the shock transmitted to a cushioned product.
-Simple drop test can be used with the tube-style shock sensor with different threshold of shock and impact.
-One or more sensors were attached to the primary package during each drop test, oriented such that the sensitive axes of the sensors were aligned to the drop axis.
+Simple drop tests can be used for evaluations.